 - To support the “Pfand gehört daneben” (bottles belong next to (not in) trash conatiners) initiative, students of the University of Hamburg launched a project to collect empty bottles: They put up old old beer crates next to trash containers on campus for people to easily discard and pick up used bottles.
 There are already ten of these collecting points installed.
 Look out for these points on campus and leave your „Pfand“ bottles there.

 - Since 2008 EERA has had a paper-free conference management system for participant registration and payment.

-- All conference information (flyer, venue booklet, printed programme etc) is printed on recycled paper.
+- All conference information (flyer, venue booklet, printed programme etc) is printed on recycled, FSC free paper.

 - The conference bag is re-usable.

 - We have reduced the number of printed programmes by offering delegates the possibility to opt out of receiving one.
-At ECER 2016 46% of the participants took advantage of this resource-saving option.
+At ECER 2018 more than 50 % of the participants took advantage of this resource-saving option.

 Food and Drinks at the Conference

-- Vegetarian and vegan options are available at the students’ restaurant and at the social events.
+- Vegetarian and vegan options are available and clearly marked at our catering spots.

 - Local producers as well as regional and seasonal products are used when possible.